tchen01/simple-swipe/README.md

  - user definable refresh rate
   - allows functions to be run less frequently if desired
  - easily adjustable options
- - does not require jQuery
+ - does not require any external libraries or plugins

 ## Usage